How Long Does Percocet® Stay in Your System?

 How Long Do the Effects of Percocet® Last?

-The noticeable effects of Percocet® vary by dose and individual tolerance, but immediate-release formulations often last around 4 to 6 hours.
-Common effects may include pain relief, drowsiness, slowed reaction time, and constipation.
-Combining Percocet® with alcohol, benzodiazepines, or other sedatives significantly increases risk and is not recommended without medical guidance.
+Immediate-release Percocet® effects often last around 4 to 6 hours.
+Effects may include pain relief, drowsiness, slowed reaction time, and constipation.

 Is Percocet® Addictive?